Hierarchical Mixture of Finite Mixtures: MCMC Algorithm for HMFM

-Note that both Step 2 and 3 require to sample from $d$-dimensional distributions which are not available in closed form and which can not be factorized in the product of $d$ independent components.
+Note that both Steps 2 and 3 require samples from $d$-dimensional distributions which are not available in closed form and which can not be factorized in the product of $d$ independent components.
 Joint updates must be performed.
 We suggest to use adaptive Metropolis-Hastings techniques or gradient based methods.
 In particular, we use here the Metropolis Adjusted Langevin Algorithm (MALA) introduced by \cite{MALA1998}.
+Overall, each iteration takes $O((K+1)n)$.